If I told you that you could pop a pill that will make you sharper, more creative and clear your mind in an instant, would you believe me?

 (0.1 - 3.9 Hz)

-It prompts the release of human growth hormone, drives you into deep trance like state, and access unconscious and collectively conscious mind.
+It prompts the release of human growth hormone, drives you into a deep trance-like state, and access unconscious and collectively conscious mind.

 (8 - 13.9 Hz)

 It ensures relaxation, light trance, super learning, and enhanced serotonin production.